zaiisao/Documentation/en/Interactive Broadcast/join_live_windows.md

 title: Join a Channel
 description:
 platform: Windows
-updatedAt: Thu Dec 13 2018 08:10:07 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 08:10:11 GMT+0000 (UTC)
 ---
 # Join a Channel
+Before joining the channel, ensure that you have finished preparing the development environment.
+See [Integrate the SDK](../../en/Interactive%20Broadcast/windows_video.md) for more information.

+## Implementations

 You need to set the channel profile before the app joins a channel.

-## Set the channel profile as Live Broadcast
+### Set the channel profile as Live Broadcast
 After initializing AgoraRtcEngine, call the <code>setChannelProfile</code> method to set the channel profile.
 AgoraRtcEngine applies optimization according to the channel profile.

 In the <code>setChannelProfile</code> method, set the channel profile as Live Broadcast.
 This profile applies to an interactive broadcast scenario.
 Each channel includes two roles: Host and Audience.
 The host (broadcaster) sends and receives audio streams while the audience can only receive the audio streams.